-3. On the left-hand side of the lower receiver push the rear take down pin to the right.
+1. With the Bolt Carrier Group (BCG) forward into battery press the rear take down pin located on the left side of the lower receiver to the right.
 From the right side of the rifle, pull the pin outward until the detent stops any additional travel.

-4. Tip the upper receiver forward on the front pivot pin, remove the bolt carrier and charging handle from the upper receiver.
+2. Tilt the upper receiver forward on the front pivot pin, remove the bolt carrier (BCG) and charging handle from the upper receiver.